SlackmasterFelipeCafe/science-base-automationMT/README.md

 ### 3. Modify parameters.

 Open config_autoSB.py in your Python/text editor and revise the value of each input variable as indicated in the comments.
-Modified by Phil Brown, pbrown@usgs.gov 04/19/2018 to upload ALL files in a directory and only have one child per record

 - Input variables that must be updated before running:
 	- useremail (SB username)